zonemaster/zonemaster/docs/internal/requirements/CLI-Combined-Requirements.md

 - [2.8] The user MUST be able to specify DS-data as input to be able to test DNSSEC fully even for undelegated domains.
 - [2.9] The user MUST specify no more than one domain to test.
-- [2.10] The CLI MUST be able to simply report its' version and exit with a provided flag.
+- [2.10] The CLI MUST be able to simply report its version and exit with a provided flag.
 - [2.11] The CLI MUST be able to test all available test cases within one group, it MAY also work per unique test case (--test=zone or --test=zone03).